opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 ---------------
 Let's create a new JavaFX project.
 In Scene Builder set the windows element so that we have a Border Pane with:

-- on CENTER a VBox.
-In this one we are goning to need 6 sliders, the first couple will control hue, the next one saturation and finally hue, with these sliders is posibly change the values of the HSV image.
+- on CENTER we can add a VBox. in this one we are goning to need 6 sliders, the first couple will control hue, the next one saturation and finally hue, with these sliders is posibly change the values of the HSV image.

 	.. code-block:: xml